|Charis Eng MD, PhD

 |C J McCabe BSc, PhD

-Professor of Molecular Endocrinology, School of Clinical and Experimental Medicine, University of Birmingham, UK
+Professor of Molecular Endocrinology, Director of Postgraduate Research, School of Clinical and Experimental Medicine, University of Birmingham, UK

-Professor McCabe works on mechanisms of endocrine cancers, including thyroid, breast and head and neck tumour models.
-Specifically, the research of the McCabe group focuses on assessment of the role of the proto-oncogenes PTTG and PBF in thyroid, breast, head and neck and colon tumours; in vitro and in vivo models exploring gene function and gene expression; the action of the sodium iodide symporter NIS in thyroid and breast tumours.
+Professor McCabe works on mechanisms of endocrine cancers, including thyroid, breast, and head and neck tumour models.
+Specifically, the research of the McCabe group focuses on assessment of the role of the proto-oncogenes PTTG and PBF in thyroid, breast, head and neck, and colon tumours; in vitro and in vivo models exploring gene function and gene expression; mechanisms of aneuploidy and genetic instability; and the action of the sodium iodide symporter NIS in thyroid and breast tumours.

 |J Ngeow MBBS, FRCP, MPH

-Senior Consultant, Division of Medical Oncology at the National Cancer Centre Singapore
+Associate Professor, Genomic Medicine, Lee Kong Chian School of Medicine, Nanyang Technological University, and Senior Consultant, Division of Medical Oncology at the National Cancer Centre, Singapore

 |F Weber MD